basterboy/mcp-zephyr-scale-cloud/README.md

 - **ZEPHYR_SCALE_API_TOKEN**: Your Zephyr Scale API token (required)
 - **ZEPHYR_SCALE_BASE_URL**: API base URL (optional, defaults to `https://api.zephyrscale.smartbear.com/v2`)
 - **ZEPHYR_SCALE_DEFAULT_PROJECT_KEY**: Default project key for tools that support it (optional)

+#### Environment Variable Fallback

+Many tools now support automatic project key resolution.
+If you have access to multiple projects, you can set `ZEPHYR_SCALE_DEFAULT_PROJECT_KEY` to avoid specifying the project key in every tool call.
+Tools like `get_test_cases`, `get_folders`, and others will automatically use this default when no explicit project key is provided.

 ### Getting Zephyr API Token: